-Have a look at our new innovative digital publication named ‘SDGs & me’ to explore and evaluate the situation of your country compared to others for a subset of the EU SDG indicators.
+Have a look at the new features of our innovative digital publication ‘SDGs & me’ and explore and evaluate the situation of your country compared to others for a subset of the EU SDG indicators.

 Our visualisation tool will give you a quick overview of the current progress towards each of the SDGs and its sub-goals on an EU level.